Xyclade/MachineLearning/Readme.md

 When one talks about machine learning, often the term *model* is mentioned.
 The model is the result of any machine learning method and the algorithm used within this method.
 This model can be used to make predictions in [supervised](#supervised-learning), or to retrieve clusterings in [unsupervised learning](#unsupervised-learning).

 ###Learning methods
 In the field of machine learning there are two leading ways of learning, namely [Supervised learning](http://en.wikipedia.org/wiki/Supervised_learning) and  [Unsupervised learning](http://en.wikipedia.org/wiki/Unsupervised_learning).
-A brief introduction is necessary when you want to use Machine learning in your applications, as picking the right machine learning approach is an important but sometimes also a little tedious process.
+A brief introduction is necessary when you want to use Machine learning in your applications, as picking the right machine learning approach and algorithm is an important but sometimes also a little tedious process.

 ####Supervised Learning
-The principle of supervised learning can be used to solve many problem types.
-In this blog however we will stick to [Classification](#classification) and [Regression](#regression) as this covers most of the problems one wants to solve in their every day application.
+In the field of machine learning there is supervised and [unsupervised](#unsupervised-learning).
+In supervised learning you define explicitly what features you want to use, and what output you expect.
+An example is predicting gender based on height and weight, which is known as a [Classification](#classification) problem.
+Additionally you can also predict absolute values with [Regression](#regression).
+An example of regression with the same data would be predicting ones length based on gender and weight.
+Some supervised algorithms can only be used for either classification or regression, such as K-NN.
+However there also exists algorithms such as [Support Vector Machines](#using-support-vector-machines) which can be used for both purposes.

 #####Classification
 The problem of classification within the domain of Supervised learning is relatively simple.
 Given a set of labels, and some data that already received the correct labels, we want to be able to *predict* labels for new data that we did not label yet.
 However, before thinking of your data as a classification problem, you should look at what the data looks like.
 If there is a clear structure in the data such that you can easily draw a regression line it might be better to use a [regression](#regression) algorithm instead.
 Given the data does not fit to a regression line, or when performance becomes an issue, classification is a good alternative.

 An example of a classification problem would be to classify emails as Ham or Spam based on their content.
 Given a training set in which emails are labeled Ham/Spam, a classification algorithm can be used to train a [Model](#model).
 This model can then be used to predict for future emails whether they are Ham or Spam.
 A typical example of a classification algorithm is the [K-NN algorithm](#labeling-isps-based-on-their-downupload-speed-knn-using-smile-in-scala).
-Another more commonly used example of a classification problem is [Classifying Email as Spam or Ham](#classifying-email-as-spam-or-ham-naive-bayes) which is also one of the examples written on this blog.
+Another commonly used example of a classification problem is [Classifying Email as Spam or Ham](#classifying-email-as-spam-or-ham-naive-bayes) which is also one of the examples written on this blog.

 #####Regression
 Regression is a lot stronger in comparison to [classification](#classification).
 This is because in regression you are predicting actual values, rather than labels.
-Let us clarify this with a short example: given a table of weights, heights, and genders, you can use [KNN](#Labeling ISPs based on their Down/Upload speed (K-NN using Smile in Scala)) to predict ones gender when given a weight and height.
+Let us clarify this with a short example: given a table of weights, heights, and genders, you can use [KNN](#labeling-isps-based-on-their-DownUpload-speed-knn-using-smile-in-scala)) to predict ones gender when given a weight and height.
 With this same dataset using regression, you could instead predict ones weight or height, given the gender the respective other missing parameter.

 With this extra power, comes great responsibility, thus in the working field of regression one should be very careful when generating the model.
 Common pitfalls are [overfitting](#overfitting), [under fitting](#under-fitting) and not taking into account how the model handles  [extrapolation](http://en.wikipedia.org/wiki/Extrapolation) and [interpolation](http://en.wikipedia.org/wiki/Interpolation).

 ####Unsupervised Learning
-TODO: Introduction on Unsupervised learning
+In contrast to [supervised](#supervised-learning),  with unsupervised learning you do not exactly know the output on beforehand.
+The idea when applying unsupervised learning is to find  hidden underlying structure in a dataset.
+An example would be [PCA](#principal-components-analysis-pca) with which you can reduce the amount of features by combining features.
+This combining is done based on the possibly hidden correlation between these features.
+Another example of unsupervised learning is [K-means clustering](#http://en.wikipedia.org/wiki/K-means_clustering).
+The idea behind K-means clustering is to find groups within a dataset, such that these groups can later on be used for purposes such as [supervised learning](#supervised-learning).

 #####Principal Components Analysis (PCA)
 Principal Components Analysis is a technique used in statistics to convert a set of correlated columns into a smaller set of uncorrelated columns, reducing the amount features of a problem.
 This smaller set of columns are called the principal components.
 This technique is mostly used in exploratory data analysis as it reveals internal structure in the data that can not be found with eye-balling the data.